-The climate sensitivity of an atmospheric GCM that uses a cloud-resolving model as a convective superparameterization is analyzed by comparing simulations with specified climatological sea surface temperature (SST) and with the SST increased by 2K.
-The model has weaker climate sensitivity than most GCMs, but comparable climate sensitivity to recent aqua-planet simulations of a global cloud-resolving model.
+[1] The climate sensitivity of an atmospheric GCM that uses a cloud-resolving model as a convective superparameterization is analyzed by comparing simulations with specified climatological sea surface temperature (SST) and with the SST increased by 2 K. The model has weaker climate sensitivity than most GCMs, but comparable climate sensitivity to recent aqua-planet simulations of a global cloud-resolving model.
 The weak sensitivity is primarily due to an increase in low cloud fraction and liquid water in tropical regions of moderate subsidence as well as substantial increases in high-latitude cloud fraction.
+Citation: Wyant, M. C., M. Khairoutdinov, and C. S. Bretherton (2006), Climate sensitivity and cloud response of a GCM with a superparameterization, Geophys.
+Res.
+Lett., 33, L06714, doi:10.1029/2005GL025464.

-Introduction
+1. Introduction

-The sensitivity of the earth's climate to a warming perturbation is a problem frequently studied using general circulation models (GCMs).
-Unfortunately the responses of different GCMs to identical climate perturbations vary substantially, largely due to the differing response of modeled clouds to climate change (Cess et al. 1989, hereafter C89).
+[2] The sensitivity of the earth's climate to a warming perturbation is a problem frequently studied using general circulation models (GCMs).
+Unfortunately the responses of different GCMs to identical climate perturbations vary substantially, largely due to the differing response of modeled clouds to climate change [Cess et al., 1989] (hereinafter referred to as C89).
 Cloud processes in conventional GCMs rely on parameterizations to represent motions smaller than the resolved grid scales and to calculate the fraction of the sky covered by cloud within each grid box.

-One potential alternative to GCMs is to directly resolve the atmosphere at a much finer resolution using cloud resolving models (CRMs).
+[3] One potential alternative to GCMs is to directly resolve the atmosphere at a much finer resolution using cloud resolving models (CRMs).
 This permits explicit simulation of smaller-scale vertical convective motions associated with clouds.
 It also allows cloud fraction to be computed more naturally, and radiation to be calculated on a finer scale.
-Recently, the first climate perturbation simulations using a global CRM on an aqua planet were performed with the Nonhydrostatic Icosahedral Atmospheric Model (NICAM) (Miura et al. 2005) with a horizontal resolution of 7 km.
+Recently, the first climate perturbation simulations using a global CRM on an aqua planet were performed with the Nonhydrostatic Icosahedral Atmospheric Model (NICAM) [Miura et al., 2005] with a horizontal resolution of 7 km.
 Because of the extremely large computational resources required, the climatology is based on 30 days of equinox simulation.

-Another recent approach, called superparameterization or Multi-Scale Modeling Framework (MMF) (Grabowski 2001; Khairoutdinov and Randall 2001; Khairoutdinov et al. 2005, hereafter referred to as K05) uses a two or three-dimensional CRM embedded in each column of a GCM to simulate small-scale convective circulations and associated clouds.
-The K05 model uses the System for Atmospheric Modeling (SAM) CRM (Khairoutdinov and Randall, 2003) embedded in the NCAR Community Atmospheric Model (CAM) GCM.
+[4] Another recent approach, called superparameterization or Multi-Scale Modeling Framework (MMF) [Grabowski, 2001; Khairoutdinov and Randall, 2001; Khairoutdinov et al., 2005, hereinafter referred to as K05] uses a two or three-dimensional CRM embedded in each column of a GCM to simulate small-scale convective circulations and associated clouds.
+The K05 model uses the System for Atmospheric Modeling (SAM) CRM [Khairoutdinov and Randall, 2003] embedded in the NCAR Community Atmospheric Model (CAM) GCM.
 This combined model, the SP-CAM, shows substantial improvement over CAM in simulating important aspects of the modern climate, including producing a realistic Madden-Julian oscillation and a more realistic diurnal cycle of convection over land (K05).
 At the same time it can produce much longer simulations than currently practical with a global CRM.

-Using SP-CAM, we present the first global atmospheric climate sensitivity experiments in a GCM with superparameterization.
-Following the approach of C89 and Cess et al. (1996) (hereafter C96), we analyze the climate change as the SST is uniformly increased by 2K.
+[5] Using SP-CAM, we present the first global atmospheric climate sensitivity experiments in a GCM with superparameterization.
+Following the approach of C89 and Cess et al. [1996] (hereinafter referred to as C96), we analyze the climate change as the SST is uniformly increased by 2 K.

-Model Description and Experiment Setup
+2. Model Description and Experiment Setup